-The Virtual Enterprise Data Warehouse (EDW) software is functional, and has proven its value in various projects – but can be fairly vague as how to install and configure.
+The Virtual Enterprise Data Warehouse (EDW) software is functional, and has proven its value in various projects.
 Examples are available to test and work with the software, but it needs to be configured first.
 To do this, follow the steps below.

 As a prerequisite, at this stage the software only supports SQL Server (2012 upwards) and an instance to deploy the repository needs to be available.